Higher torsion and secondary transfer of unipotent bundles: Composition of unipotent fibrations

-The statements of Theorems \ref{MAIN2 THM} and \ref{HMAIN2-THM} rely on the fact that the composition of unipotent bundles (or unipotent fibrations) is again unipotent.
+The statement of Theorems \ref{MAIN2 THM} relies on the fact that the composition of unipotent bundles (or unipotent fibrations) is again unipotent.
 While this property is implicitly present in the work of Igusa \cite{IgusaAx} we give its proof below for completeness, and also because its main ingredient, Lemma \ref{IGUSA-LEMMA}, will be needed later on.

 \

 \begin{lemma}[{\cite[Lemma 8.9]{IgusaAx}}] Let

 be a unipotent fibration.
 There is a finite sequence of unipotent fibrations